-We now introduce the vortex-mediated mutual friction force.
-First, we have to understand why $F_{i}^{x}$ is related to the presence of vortices.
-The idea is simple: given a vortex configuration, then also the phase of the order parameter is assigned.
+First, we have to understand why the mutual friction $F_{i}^{x}$ can be related to the presence of vortices.
+The idea is simple: for any given vortex configuration, the phase of the order parameter is assigned.
 If the vortex configuration is frozen, the phase field can not change, nor its gradient.
-It follows that in order to change $\mathbf{p}_n$ we have to displace some vortices: the faster the displacement, the larger will be $\dot{\mathbf{p}}_n$.
-Hence, it is reasonable to expect that $\mathbf{F}^{n}$, which defines $\dot{\mathbf{p}}_n$ in the homogeneous system, can be written as a function of the local averaged vorticity and of the local average vortex velocity.
-In particular, we can expect $\dot{\mathbf{p}}_n$ (and so $\mathbf{F}^{n}$) to be proportional to the average ``vortex current'' in the fluid element.
-The problem is to define the concept of current for string-like objects, but it is possible to do so if the vortices are locally parallel (which does not necessarily mean that they have to be straight or form an array at the macroscopic scale).
+It follows that, in order to change $\mathbf{p}_n$, we have to displace some vortices\footnote{ At the mesoscopic scale, the momentum $\mathbf{p}_n$ is proportional to the gradient of the order parameter's phase \cite{carter92,gavassino2020CQG}. }.
+Hence, it is reasonable to expect that $\mathbf{F}^{n}$, which exactly defines $\dot{\mathbf{p}}_n$ in the homogeneous limit, can be written as a function of the local averaged velocity of vortices and their number density \cite{antonelli2020MNRAS,andersson_MF}.
+In particular, we can expect $\dot{\mathbf{p}}_n$, and so $\mathbf{F}^{n}$, to be proportional to the average ``vortex current'' in the fluid element.
+The problem is how to define the concept of current for string-like objects, but it is possible to do so in the usual way if the vortices are \emph{locally} parallel.
 Under this hypothesis, the macroscopic vorticity

-reflects completely also the vortex arrangement in the local fluid element; $\kappa$ is the quantized circulation around a single vortex, $n_v$ is the density of vortices measured in a plane orthogonal to $\hat{\boldsymbol{\omega}}$, the local direction of the vortices.
-In other words, the hypothesis that the quantum vortices are locally straight and parallel is so strong that there is practically no loss of information in performing the average procedure over the fluid element to obtain the macroscopic momentum $\mathbf{p}_n$.
-If, on the other hand, vortices are locally arranged in a more complex, possibly tangled, way, then the single vector $\boldsymbol{\omega}$ cannot be used to describe the vortex arrangement.
-How to obtain the mutual friction in such a case is still an open problem, even though progress can be made \citep{andersson_turbulence,mongiovi2017MNRAS,Haskell_barenghi_2020} by using concepts of quantum turbulence imported from the study of vortex tangles in superfluid Helium \citep{Qbook}.
+reflects closely the vortex arrangement in the local fluid element.
+In the above equation, $\kappa$ is the quantized circulation of the momentum around a single vortex, $n_v$ is the areal density of vortices measured in a plane orthogonal to $\hat{\boldsymbol{\omega}}$, the local direction of the vortices.
+In other words, the hypothesis that the quantum vortices are locally parallel is so strong that there is almost no loss of information in performing the average procedure over the fluid element to obtain the macroscopic momentum $\mathbf{p}_n$.
+If, on the other hand, vortices are tangled, then the vector $\boldsymbol{\omega}$ alone does not carry sufficient information to describe the vortex arrangement.
+How to obtain the mutual friction in such a case is still an open problem, even though some progress can be made by using concepts of quantum turbulence imported from the study of vortex tangles in superfluid $^4$He~\cite{andersson_turbulence,mongiovi2017MNRAS,Haskell_barenghi_2020}.